mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/AddingRESTServices.md

 ### Adding a Schema via MRS DDL

-On an active MySQL Shell connection execute the [CREATE REST SCHEMA](ddl.html#create-rest-schema) DDL statement referencing the corresponding MySQL database schema in the FROM clause.
-Please see the MRS DDL Reference for more details.
+On an active MySQL Shell connection execute the [CREATE REST SCHEMA](sql.html#create-rest-schema) DDL statement referencing the corresponding MySQL database schema in the FROM clause.
+Please see the MRS SQL Reference for more details.

 **_Example_**